radical-cybertools/ExTASY/README.md

 REMOTE_HOST = 'archer.ac.uk'              # Label/Name of the Remote Machine
-UNAME       = 'username'                  # Username on the Remote Machine ALLOCATION  = 'e290'                      # Allocation to be charged WALLTIME    = 10                          # Walltime to be requested for the pilot PILOTSIZE   = 24                          # Number of cores to be reserved WORKDIR     = None                        # Working directory on the remote machine QUEUE       = 'debug'                     # Name of the queue in the remote machine
+UNAME       = 'username'                  # Username on the Remote Machine ALLOCATION  = 'e290'                      # Allocation to be charged WALLTIME    = 60                          # Walltime to be requested for the pilot PILOTSIZE   = 24                          # Number of cores to be reserved WORKDIR     = None                        # Working directory on the remote machine QUEUE       = 'standard'                  # Name of the queue in the remote machine

-DBURL       = 'mongodb://ec2-184-72-89-141.compute-1.amazonaws.com:27017/'
+DBURL       = 'mongodb://extasy:extasyproject@extasy-db.epcc.ed.ac.uk/radicalpilot'
 ```

 **Step 3:** Download the sample input data: